Howard Dobson Season 2023

 Dobson returned to the Women’s College World Series for the third time in his coaching career with the Tigers during the 2012 season.
 Ashley Langoni joined former All-American Leslie Klein (2006) and Rachel Mitchell (2008) as the only players to capture the program’s triple crown during a single season.

-Dobson has been heavily involved with USA Softball over the last seven summers.
+Dobson was heavily involved with USA Softball from 2012-2021.
 He served as an assistant coach on the USA Softball Elite Team in 2012 and the USA Softball Women’s National Team in 2013.
 He traveled with Team USA to the World Cup of Softball and the Canadian Open and returned as an assistant coach for the senior national team in the summer of 2014.
 The National Team was a Silver Medalist in the World Championships in Holland.
 Dobson returned to the National Team again two years later and helped the team to silver at the Pan American Games and the defending World Champions at the World Championships in Surrey, BC in 2016.

-This past summer, Dobson helped coach Team USA to a WBSC World Championship with a 7-6 walk-off win.
-That win secured a spot for Team USA in the 2020 Tokyo Olympics.
+In 2020, Dobson helped coach Team USA to a WBSC World Championship with a 7-6 walk-off win.
+That win secured a spot for Team USA in the 2020 Tokyo Olympics where they went on to become Silver Medalist.
 Dobson and former Tiger Sahvanna Jaquish were both a part of Team USA in the summer of 2018 and 2019.
 The two also claimed the USA International Cup Championship held in Irvine, California.
-Dobson will continue to help with Team USA this year, including taking the trip to Tokyo for the Olympics next summer.

 Prior to Southern Miss, Dobson served as an assistant coach at Oklahoma for five seasons.
 He helped the Sooners continue to develop their reputation as not only a Big 12 offensive powerhouse but a national offensive juggernaut.